Mitcham Junction to Colliers Wood walk

 Explorer 161.
 Mitcham Junction, map reference TQ282676, is in south London, 4 km SE of Wimbledon.
 Colliers Wood is 2 km E of Wimbledon.

 1 out of 10.

-Mitcham Junction (in TfL Zone 4) is served by Southern trains from Victoria (taking 20-25 minutes) and Thameslink trains through central London, taking slightly longer.
-The normal service is half-hourly on both routes, although on Sundays there are four Southern trains per hour.
-The station is also on Route 3 of the Tramlink network, midway between Croydon and Wimbledon.
-The two stations after Mitcham Junction (Hackbridge and Carshalton) are close to the walk route and have the same level of service.
+Mitcham Junction (in TfL Zone 4) is served by Southern trains from Victoria taking 22 minutes, and Thameslink trains through central London taking slightly longer; the off-peak service is half-hourly on both routes.
+The next two stations (Hackbridge and Carshalton) are close to the walk route and have a similar level of service.

 There are several places where you could break for refreshment towards the end of the walk.
-The National Trust's Potting Shed café (020-8545 6850) in Morden Hall Park is open to 6pm (5pm winter) and is likely to be busy on fine weekends; a coffee shop is open at peak times in the nearby Stables.
+At the National Trust's Morden Hall Park (020-8545 6850) there is the Potting Shed café serving hot food and the Stableyard café for cakes and other light snacks.
 A little further on there is a café at Deen City Farm.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 Click the heading below to show/hide the walk route for the selected option(s).

 Click on any option to show only the sections making up that route, or the heading above to show all sections.